konflux-ci/architecture/ADR/0033-enable-native-opentelemetry-tracing.md

 ## Context

 Konflux is a tool under active development and, therefore, unforeseen issues may arise.
-A recent (at the time of writing this ADR) example is the [long running](https://github.com/redhat-appstudio/build-definitions/pull/856/checks?check_run_id=22307468968) [e2e-test](https://github.com/redhat-appstudio/build-definitions/blob/main/.tekton/tasks/e2e-test.yaml) in [Konflux’s build definitions](https://github.com/redhat-appstudio/build-definitions).
+A recent (at the time of writing this ADR) example is the [long running](https://github.com/redhat-appstudio/build-definitions/pull/856/checks?check_run_id=22307468968) [e2e-test](https://github.com/redhat-appstudio/build-definitions/blob/main/.tekton/tasks/e2e-test.yaml) in Konflux’s build definitions.
 Fixing and debugging such issues is not a trivial thing for Konflux’s developers.
 Additional data, metrics, telemetry and tracing are essential in enabling Konflux developers and SREs to come up with fixes.

 Tracing, in particular, enables a straightforward model for dealing with complex, distributed systems.
 It gives unique insight into a system’s execution, grouping functions together.
 These grouping functions can be critical for finding fields that correlate to some problem, and provide powerful insights to reduce the range of possible causes.

-Konflux users will also benefit from tracing, as they gain a more introspective view into their application’s build pipeline, enabling them to focus on effective and impactful corrective actions.

 OpenTelemetry is the industry standard to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze software performance and behavior.
 Our goal is to collect [traces](https://opentelemetry.io/docs/concepts/signals/traces/) from the Konflux activity of building applications.

-Instrumenting Konflux with [OpenTelemetry (OTel)](https://opentelemetry.io/docs/) tracing will provide SREs, developers and users invaluable insight for incident response, debugging and monitoring.
+Instrumenting Konflux with [OpenTelemetry (OTel)](https://opentelemetry.io/docs/) tracing will provide SREs and developers invaluable insight for incident response, debugging and monitoring.
 Our goal is to get traces for the Konflux activity in order to achieve an easier mental model to use for debugging.

 ## Decision